 GaySL has been presented at a wide variety of LGBTQ, disability, and diversity conferences across North America, including the Midwest Bisexual Lesbian Gay Transgender Ally College Conference, the Northeast LGBT Conference, LGBT in the South, the LGBT Leadership Conference, IvyQ, the Mid-Atlantic LGBTQ Conference, the 5 College Queer Conference, the Asterisk Transgender Conference, and more.
 This workshop has been presented to groups ranging from 15-400 participants and can be tailored to the skill level and time-frame your event requires.
 This workshop has been presented for RID CEUs.

 Heartwarming and unique, this multimedia keynote address talks about the lessons to be learned -about love, trust, and how we define “ability”- from Hayden’s journey with their deafblind dog, Bitsy.
 Born completely deaf and blind, many recommended that Bitsy be euthanized as an infant, citing concerns about her ability to function and her quality of life.
 Could Bitsy adapt?
 Could she survive in a world that was not built for her?
 A year later Bitsy is not only surviving, but thriving; she does therapy work, participates in dog sports, swims, hikes, camps, plays fetch, and is an avid canoer.
 But how does what the world expected for Bitsy translate to how we perceive disability on a larger scale?
 How do we confront the ableism we’ve internalized, even as people with disabilities?
 What does it mean to “accommodate” someone?

 What are we ALL capable of when we refuse to let others dictate our limitations?

 This keynote address explores what it means to live life at the intersection of multiple marginalized identities and why acknowledging the complex and multifaceted nature of human identity is critical to any kind of social justice work.
 An abridged version of this keynote was presented as a 2016 TEDxMU Talk.

-Hayden’s stand up draws from his experiences living life at the intersections of multiple marginalized identities, and plays with our expectations of disability and political correctness.
-They was recently featured as a Semi-Finalist in the 2016 NBC Stand Up Showcase.
+Hayden’s stand up draws from their experiences living life at the intersections of multiple marginalized identities, and plays with our expectations of disability and political correctness.
+They were recently featured as a Semi-Finalist in the 2016 NBC Stand Up Showcase.